 Hospitality organisations vary widely in their analytics maturity, and many are investing in solutions to improve their abilities.
 The right path forward, however, is not always clear.

-4 ways to maximize the value of BI in hospitality organisations
+4 ways to maximise the value of BI in hospitality organisations

-These best practices will enable hotels and restaurants to optimise their BI investments and maximize the value of BI across every aspect of their operations.
+These best practices will enable hotels and restaurants to optimise their BI investments and maximise the value of BI across every aspect of their operations.

 1. Improve insight with rolling forecast